iipeace/guider/README.md

 If you can use PIP in your system then just input command as bellow
 # pip install guider

-Otherwise download source code from https://github.com/iipeace/guider

-If you want to make guider lighter and faster then Input command as bellow
+Otherwise download source file from https://github.com/iipeace/guider And if you want to make guider lighter and faster then input command as bellow
 # make && make install
-Then you can use launcher "guider"
+Then you can use "guider" as launcher
 ```